4 Best Schools in Sydney

 Moving to Sydney with your children to a new life in a new land is incredibly exciting, but can also be a little scary.
 How can you safeguard your children’s education in an unfamiliar country, and how do you know that your children will be able to settle into a new school?

-Luckily Sydney has plenty of high quality schools, and Australia ranks among the highest in the world for education standards.
+Luckily Sydney has plenty of high quality schools, and Australia ranks among the best in the world for education standards.
 Whether you’re looking for private or public education, a single-sex or co-educational classroom, or a local or out-of-town school, Sydney has loads of great options.

-We’ve put together a list of the top-rated schools in the Harbour City based on the all-important factor of academic performance, as well as things such as the range of co-curricular activities on offer and the proximity to family neighbourhoods.
+We’ve put together a list of the top-rated schools in the Harbour City based on the all-important factor of academic performance, as well as factors such as the range of co-curricular activities on offer and the proximity to family neighbourhoods.
 Read on to find out which schools made our list!

 On This Page